Independent review of aviation fatigue rules for operators and pilots

 - 31 October 2018 – the deadline for operators to complete transition to the provisions of Civil Aviation Order 48.1 Instrument 2013.

-At the conclusion of the review, CASA will consider the findings and recommendations.
 Any proposed changes following the review would be subject to an abbreviated industry and public consultation process.

 If you have any questions relating to the review, please email firstname.lastname@example.org.